Mico Tour

 Mico Bridge

 Mico's new bridge.
 In the summer of 2001 we finally got a new bridge.
-It has two lanes and is a few feet higher than the old bridge so it should not flood as easily
+It has two lanes and is a few feet higher than the old bridge so it should not flood as easily.
+It did however in the flood of 2004 and while the bridge held the road and ramp going to it washed away.

 View below the bridge.